 Skip to content

-Bologna Food Guide: 27 Traditional Bologna Italy Foods You Need To Try Now
+Bologna Food Guide: 27 Traditional Foods From Bologna You Need To Try Now

 Disclosure: This post contains affiliate links.
 We earn a small commission on every purchase made at no extra cost to you.

 Wondering what foods you should eat in Bologna?
-We’ve spent two months eating our way through the city to tell you which Bologna Italy foods you have to try.
+After spending two months eating our way through the city, we’re here to share the must-try dishes you won’t want to miss.

-Bologna, Italy is one of the world’s greatest food cities.
-Home to classics like tagliatelle al ragu, tortellini, Parmigiano Reggiano cheese, and flavorful cured meat, it’s no wonder Bologna is crowned as Italy’s culinary capital.
+Bologna is one of the world’s greatest food cities.
+Home to classics like tagliatelle al ragù, tortellini, Parmigiano Reggiano cheese, and some of the best cured meats in the country.
+It’s no surprise this city is crowned Italy’s culinary capital.

-In this Bologna food guide, we’ll take you through the city’s best traditional dishes and introduce you to some typical dishes you never even knew existed.
-Whether you’re planning a self-guided Bologna food tour or deciding what you should order for your next meal in Bologna, our guide will introduce you to some of the most mouth-watering and authentic Bologna foods.
+In this Bologna food guide, we’ll walk you through the city’s most traditional dishes and introduce you to local favorites you’ve probably never heard of.
+Whether you’re planning a self-guided food tour or just figuring out what to order next, this guide is your ticket to the most authentic and mouth-watering foods in Bologna.

 Let’s go taste Bologna.

-Want to know what restaurants to eat at?
+Looking for the best places to eat in Bologna?
 Check out our Bologna Restaurant Guide.

 1. Tortellini in Brodo